matchID-project/matchID-project.github.io/tutorial.md

 So, the final goal is the match but we have first to deal with the way, which mainly is data preparation.
 So we'll learn here how to cook your data with recipes.

-We propose a 4-step iterated method :
+We propose a 4-step iteration method :

-- upload raw data and configuration files
+1. upload raw data and configuration files
 - edit yaml configuration files
 - test recipes
 - run recipes

-Depending on your usecsae, if the goal is to develop a search api, you can have a fifth step:
+- (upload & apply recipe on the fly, if the goal is to develop a search api)
-- upload & apply recipe live

-Iterating through theses steps will allow you to create recipes and datasets for two purposes:
+Iterating through these steps will allow you to create recipes and datasets for two purposes:

 - prepare your datasets (upload, map names/dates/locations)
 - search matches and score them

-3 further steps will enable machine learning capability:
+Three further steps will enable machine learning capabilities:

-- validate the matches (through the [matchID-validation]() UI cf below)
+- validate the matches (through the [matchID-validation]() UI cf. below)
 - train machine learning models (using yaml edition and recipe testing again)
 - apply for rescoring (idem)

 In the final round, matching a dataset of people, `clients`, against another already index-one, `death`  will look like this recipe :

 ```
 recipes:
   clients_deaths_matching: